-As part of Workable's built-in offer letter feature we’ve created a list of common variables that you can use when writing your offer document, e.g.: [salary].
+As part of Workable's built-in e-signature feature, we’ve created a list of common variables that you can use when writing your e-signature document, e.g.: [salary].
 Each common variable has a data type associated with it.
 If you use the [salary] variable you must enter salary in that field (a number, currency, pay period).
 Or for [start_date] you must enter a date.

-You can include your own variables by adding a term in square brackets to your offer document, e.g. [shift_hours], but these variables will always be added as a "short text" data type and cannot be used to record information internally.
-This means that anything could be entered in the text field when preparing the offer and it will be sent to the candidate.
+You can include your own variables any time by adding a term in square brackets to your document, e.g. [shift_hours], but these variables will always be added as a "short text" data type and cannot be used to record information internally.
+This means that anything could be entered in the text field when preparing the document and it will be sent to the candidate.

-These custom variables will have a data type assigned to them and do not need to be included in the document sent to the candidate: they can be added for internal use only.
+Permanent custom variables can also be added to your account.
+Custom variables will have a data type assigned to them (chosen by you) and do not need to be included in the document sent to the candidate: they can be added for internal use only.
 This will help to ensure that the correct information is entered each time with the correct formatting.

 Examples of custom offer letter variables: